spm/spm-docs/docs/tutorials/opm/evoked/index.md

 ```

 !!! note
     If you would like your file format to be supported by SPM please [open an issue on GitHub](https://github.com/spm/spm/issues).
+Currently supported data formats are documented [here](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/opm/formats/).

 ## Power Spectral Density